magnate3/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

 }
 ```

-There are a few important things about this code.

-1. New function [copy_process](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/fork.c#L5) is introduced. `copy_process` takes 2 arguments: a function to execute in a new thread and an argument that need to be passed to this function. `copy_process` allocates a new `task_struct`  and makes it available for the scheduler.
+1. A new function `copy_process` is introduced. `copy_process` takes 2 arguments: a function to execute in a new thread and an argument passed to this function. `copy_process` allocates a new `task_struct`  and makes it available for the scheduler.

-1. Another new function for us is called [schedule](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.c#L21).
+1. Another new function `schedule`.
 This is the core scheduler function: it checks whether there is a new task that needs to preempt the current one.
 In cooperative scheduling, a task voluntarily calls `schedule` if it doesn't have any work to do at the moment.

-Spoiler: for preemptive multitasking, `schedule` is also called from the timer interrupt handler.
+   >  For preemptive multitasking, `schedule` is also called from the timer interrupt handler.

 > Try your self with QEMU: set a breakpoint at copy_process & launch the kernel.
 Examine task_struct with `print *p`.
 Examine the value of cpu_context.[pc|sp|fn|arg].

-We are calling `copy_process` 2 times, each time passing a pointer to the [process](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/kernel.c#L9) function as the first argument. `process` function is very simple.
+We are calling `copy_process` 2 times, each time passing a pointer to the process function as the first argument.

+ `process` function is very simple.

 ```
 void process(char *array)